cocos/cocos-docs/en/engine/event/index.md

 ## Use of Events

 Events need to be registered to get listened to.
-You can learn about event listening and emitting through the following documents:
+Learn about event listening and emitting through the following documents:

 - [Event Listening and Emitting](event-emit.md)